 Room and Board charges are fully refundable up to the beginning of the semester.
-Any student resident who cancels her/his housing between the time she/he checks in and the end of semester check-out time is subject to a \$400.00 cancellation fee and will be charged on a percentage basis for the time she or he was in residence.
-Student residents leaving prior to the second week of the fall semester or the first week of the spring semester are also responsible for payment on the portion of the meal plan that they used.
+Any student resident who cancels his/her housing between the time he/she checks in and the end of semester check-out time is subject to a \$400 cancellation fee and will be charged on a percentage basis for the time he/she was in residence.
+Student residents leaving prior to the second week of the Fall semester or the first week of the Spring semester are also responsible for payment on the portion of the meal plan that they used.
 No meal plan refunds will be issued past the second week after check-in in the Fall or past the first week after check-in in the Spring.
 For details, see the License for On-Campus Residence.
-Note: this policy does not apply to the Housing Deposit.
+Note: This policy does not apply to the Housing Deposit.